 The goal of this Stage is to verify that you can successfully authenticate with the ConnectID Service and pass information to it from your system, which is required to register a person.
 In this stage, we will only look at the most basic scenario assuming that there are no potential duplicates found by the ConnectID Service.
 In order to ensure that the service will ignore duplicates, you will use force registration instead of a standard one.

 Note that in stages 2, 3 and 4, you will only use class RegistrationFacade.
 Methods in this class allow you to simplify the integration as they hide all the technical complexity of the ConnectID Service behind a few easy-to-use methods.
-You are not expected to use the class FifaConnectIDClient described in chapter 3.2 Using FIFA Connect ID Client of the SDK documentation.
+You are not expected to use the class FifaConnectIDClient described in chapter 3.3 Working with FIFA Connect ID Client of the SDK documentation.

-1. Go to the SDK documentation and follow the instructions described in chapter 3.1.1 Get FIFA identifier of your organisation and client credentials.
+- Go to the SDK documentation and follow the instructions described in chapter 2.3 Using Registration Facade.
 The RegistrationFacade class will need to know the location of your private key.
 It will use it in Stage 3, when we deal with records that cannot be registered due to existing duplicates.
 For our particular scenario (force registration), the private key won't be used but the constructor of RegistrationFacade requires it anyway.

-3. Jump to chapter 3.1.5 (Register a new person) and create a PersonData object as described in the first code snippet.
+- Jump to chapter 3.2.1 (Register new person) and create a PersonData object as described in the first code snippet.

 Now, when you have successfully registered your first person, it is time to address the topic of handling international duplicates.
 You are going to do it in two stages.
 First you will implement a service that will reply to other MAs when they ask for person details from your system.
 Later you will learn how to ask for person details yourself and how to interpret replies from other MAs.